-Note: Web MV allows standard Java table controls and edit box handling; for example, you can alter the view size of the tables or independently resize the table columns.
+Note: Web MV allows standard Java table controls and edit box handling.
+For example, you can alter the view size of the tables or independently resize the table columns.

-Session and Command area
+Command area

-Allows you to either submit a session command to the current session or change the currently monitored session.
-The command area portion of the window is located directly beneath the Normal Messages table, at the very bottom of the window.
+Allows you to submit a session command to one or more of the selected sessions for which you have command execute permission.
+The command area portion of the window is located directly beneath the Normal Messages table, at the bottom of the window.

 Permission to submit commands is granted to remote users on a session-by-session basis and is validated through the same CA Automation Point security as the Remote Viewer.
-If you submit a session command, it is sent to the Web MV Web Server service, which sends it to the CA Automation Point engine, where it waits in queue to be processed.
+If you submit a session command, it is sent to the Web MV Web Server service.
+This service sends it to the rules engine, where it waits in a queue to be processed.